 - vendor, or

-- purchaser, if the vendor defaults and the certified amount has not been remitted to the SRO within 28 days after settlement
+- purchaser, if the vendor defaults and the certified amount has not been remitted to the State Revenue Office within 28 days after settlement.

 - If an amount is certified in respect of a proposed sale which is not completed, the Commissioner will not be bound by the same amount in respect of a later sale of the subject land – another certificate must be applied for in respect of that transaction.